jhonlpjr/auth-service-koa/README.md

 # Auth Service (Koa, TypeScript)

 A production-ready **authentication microservice** exposing an HTTP API built with **Koa** and **Clean Architecture**.
-Focus: security, clarity, and operability for portfolios and real deployments.
+Focus: security, clarity, and operability for real-world deployments.

 ---

 ## Key Features

-- **HTTP API (Koa)** with thin routes and controllers
+- **BFF/S2S Auth**: JSON-only, no cookies or CSRF, secure for backend-for-frontend and server-to-server.
+- **JWT**: Access tokens (RS256/ES256/EdDSA), rotating opaque refresh tokens, reuse detection.
+- **Secure refresh token rotation**: Each use rotates the token and detects reuse to revoke compromised sessions.
+- **No cookies, no CSRF**: No browser logic, only S2S APIs.
+- **Strict CORS**: No external origins allowed by default.
+Only explicit origins via environment variables.
 - **Clean Architecture** (Presentation / Application / Domain / Infrastructure)
-- **Strict DTO validation** using `class-validator` on all request DTOs
+- **Strict DTO validation** using `class-validator` for all input DTOs.
-- **Consistent error handling** with custom HTTP exception classes and global error middleware
+- **Consistent error handling** with HTTP exception classes and global middleware.
-- **Response mapping**: all responses (success/error) are mapped via a shared `ResponseMapper`
+- **Response mapping**: all responses (success/error) go through a ResponseMapper.
-- **Security hardening**
-  - Request correlation: `X-Request-Id` on every request
-  - Global error handler with consistent JSON responses (includes requestId)
-  - Security headers, minimal CORS allowlist
-  - In-memory rate limiting (stricter on `/login`), Redis-ready
-  - Body size limit (`128kb`), `app.proxy = true` for real client IPs
-  - Redacted logging (Authorization/password/token)
+- **Security hardening**: request-id, headers, rate limit, redacted logging, body limit, proxy-aware.
 - **Dependency Injection** via Inversify
-- **Docker-ready**, 12-Factor configuration via `.env`
+- **Docker-ready**, 12-Factor config via `.env`
 - **PostgreSQL** (or your DB of choice), pluggable via adapters

-> Roadmap: Zod validation, Redis rate limiting, PASETO/JWT with key rotation, conditional CAPTCHA, Prometheus metrics, rotating refresh tokens.
+- **Redis**: Required for rate limiting and MFA transaction storage

 ---

 ## Tech Stack